 DealTrack uses deal mechanisms in order to define how rebate should be earned for a deal.
 When a user creates a deal, they must select a deal mechanism depending on how the rebate should be calculated for the deal.

-It may be that a percentage is earned once a certain target turnover (e.g. supplier spend) value is reached, or that a fixed amount of rebate is earned once turnover has increased from the previous year.
+It may be that a percentage is earned once a certain target turnover (e.g. trading partner spend) value is reached, or that a fixed amount of rebate is earned once turnover has increased from the previous year.
 Each of these options is available as a deal mechanism.

 The two fundamental conditions for choosing a deal mechanism are knowing when rebate is earned and how rebate is calculated; the options for each are explained below.

 The four options for when rebate is earned are as follows:

 Guaranteed · This indicates that the rebate for this deal will always be earned (independent of turnover).

 Target turnover · This indicates that the rebate for this deal will be earned when turnover targets (value) have been reached, e.g. trading partner spend surpasses £1,000,000.